 When the Post Office took over the great majority of the inland telephone system in 1912 (though Hull continued as an independently managed system), they decided to introduce a standard design of telephone kiosk, based on the Birmingham design.
 The Post Office had a responsibility as a national service to make the telephone facility an accessible service right across the country and extend kiosks to towns and villages previously denied.
 Also, to provide robust kiosks that would weather whatever conditions would be thrown at them in the most exposed conditions to be found.
 The first telephone box provided was called the K1, or Kiosk 1.
 The K1 was introduced in 1921 and resulted in three generations of the same kiosk.
 All were made of reinforced concrete sections with a wooden door.
 The first model, Mk234 had wooden window frames, the 1922 Mk235 replaced these with metal frames.
 The first kiosks were not particularly attractive and there was considerable resistance in some locations to having an ‘ugly edifice’ erected.
 Authorities were permitted to paint them in any colour they chose.
 Despite the intention to have the telephone service as widely available as possible, the Post Office was sometimes forced to place kiosks off the main thoroughfare, or strike a deal with a local landowner.
 Over 6300 of the early K1 models were manufactured but they are extremely rare today.

 Following the K1, looking very much a product of it’s time, we then come to the first of our classic red-painted cast iron kiosks.
 This is the K2.
 Following a design contest, a design modified from that submitted by Giles Gilbert Scott (later Sir) was selected.
-The original perforated ‘Telephone’ wording was replaced by ‘opals’ on each face, though Scott’s perforated crown in the roof is retained to provide both ventilation and a link to the monarch’s crowns that are included on post box designs.
+A more rounded dome top was adopted and the original perforated ‘Telephone’ wording seen on the surviving wooden model of his design was replaced by ‘opals’ on each face of the final kiosk, though Scott’s perforated crown in the roof is retained and expanded on to provide both ventilation and a link to the monarch’s crowns that are included on post box designs.
 Scott wanted his kiosks to be painted silver, with a blue-green interior.
 He was over-ruled and the Post Office instructed that they be painted red.
 This set the style that followed with almost all subsequent designs until the arrival of British Telecom decades later.

 The K2 is large and imposing- approximately 9ft 3in/2820mm high and 3ft 6in/1070mm wide.
 It is a quite gorgeous design.
 The domed roof, designed to channel rain water down the grooved reeded corners is said to be modelled on the tomb of Sir John Soane in St. Pancras churchyard.
 With cast iron sides and a heavy teak door, and glazed on three sides, each kiosk weighs a little under a ton.
 This imposing kiosk was introduced in 1926 and hundreds survive across the City.